Private education loans are an alternative/supplemental funding option to help cover the costs of college.

 Private loans, similar to auto loans or home mortgage loans, are based on the borrower’s credit history.
-The credit worthiness of a student and/or cosigner is the primary way that private lenders evaluate risk and directly influences loan approval, loan programs, terms, and conditions.
+The creditworthiness of a student and/or cosigner is the primary way that private lenders evaluate risk and directly influence loan approval, loan programs, terms, and conditions.
 Most students will require a cosigner in order to obtain the most beneficial loan terms.

 Loan Repayment Term

 Private lenders offer varying lengths of repayment terms: 5, 7, 10, 15, 20 years, etc., in which the loan must be repaid